 The production of the following ECV parameter has been suspended:

-- Calving Front Location (CFL) time series of marine-terminating glaciers.
+- Calving Front Location (CFL) time series of marine-terminating glaciers by manual delineation using SAR and optical satellite data.
 Last time series available is for 2017.

 All data is made available to the public in a transparent format.
 We believe that the data sets produced are of great societal importance, particularly due to the connection between ice sheets’ changes and future global sea level changes.